CrunchyData/crunchy-katacoda/postgresql-devel/basics/import/03-copy-basics.md

 work, and then insert the values to the final table from the intermediate table when ready.
 3. For an example on importing JSON using COPY, check out this Crunchy [blog post on fast CSV and JSON ingestion](https://info.crunchydata.com/blog/fast-csv-and-json-ingestion-in-postgresql-with-copy).
 4. `\copy` or `COPY` can also be used to export data.

+The Copy utility is a preferred way of bulk importing data into Postgres--it's generally faster than inserts.